 2. Gratitude Boosts Your Self-Esteem

 Now that you’ve begun noticing all these things that you’ve got going on, you suddenly become aware of just how kick-ass you are and your life is.
-It puts a little pep in your step and has been shown to give you the confidence to take bolder steps in career, relationships and life in general.
+It puts a little pep in your step and has been shown to give you the confidence to take bolder steps in your career, relationships, and life in general.

 Related: How to quickly turn your mood around and power through your day.